Resources & Links

-Mrs. Grieves A Modern Herbal continues to be one of the most popular resources for herbal information.
+Mrs. Grieves book continues to be one of the most popular resources for herbal information.
 Written in the early part of the last century, the advice is both timely and historical.
 More than 800 varieties of herbs & plants.

 University of California Museum of Paleontology’s searchable glossary databases for Phylogenetics, Geology, Biochemistry, Cell Biology, Ecology, Life History, Zoology, Botany and Paleogeography.